Skip to main content

 Description

-CVE-2026-33753 is an authorization bypass vulnerability in the trailofbits rfc3161-client Python library prior to version 1.
+CVE-2026-33753 is an authorization bypass vulnerability in the rfc3161-client Python library prior to version 1.
 0. 6.
-The flaw arises from improper certificate validation during signature verification, allowing an attacker to impersonate a trusted TimeStamping Authority (TSA).
-This occurs due to a logic error in extracting the leaf certificate from an unordered PKCS#7 certificate bag, enabling an attacker to append a spoofed certificate that meets the common_name and Extended Key Usage requirements.
+The flaw arises from improper certificate validation during signature verification, allowing an attacker to impersonate a trusted Time-Stamping Authority (TSA).
+This is achieved by exploiting a logic error in extracting the leaf certificate from an unordered PKCS#7 certificate bag, enabling the attacker to append a spoofed certificate that meets the required common_name and Extended Key Usage (EKU) criteria.
 The library then incorrectly validates authorization rules against the forged certificate while verifying the cryptographic signature against a legitimate TSA certificate, bypassing TSA authorization pinning.
-This vulnerability is fixed in version 1.
-0. 6.
-The CVSS score is 6.
+The vulnerability has a CVSS 3.
+1 score of 6.
+2 (medium severity) and is fixed in version 1.
+0.

 AI-Powered Analysis